alemati/simpleDungeonGeneratorTiralabra2019/documentation/weekReports/week1.md

 Next week I will try to get it going.
 At the beginnig I will be using Java's ready data structures and just focus on getting first results (map with rooms).
 After that will be flood fill algorithms turn.

 I didn't come across any problems.
 The only thing I wasn't sure about was project documentation language.
-I picked english, but I can change it at any moment if needed.
+I picked english, but I can change it at any moment if needed